 You occasionally see arguments that, while CEO’s are spectacularly rich, those riches are drop in the ocean compared to the quantum that would be required to give a real pay rise to workers.

 Of course the main reply here is that CEO’s are emblematic of a whole bunch of people who are overpaid relative to the working class- shareholders, upper and middle management and so on.
-It’s not that CEO pay or income could literally make all the difference by itself, it’s just a symbol of the underlying problem
+It’s not that CEO pay, income or wealth could literally make all the difference by itself, it’s just a symbol of the underlying problem

 But sometimes this argument isn’t true even on its own terms.
 Consider Jeff Beezos, CEO and founder of Amazon.
 Jeff Beezos could personally finance a significantly better deal for his low paid workers, if he wanted to.